BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 In it, the problems of men are absent.
 There is no morality, no judgment, no conflict, no othering but harmony to enjoy, complex structures to discover, riddles to unravel, and logic-based creativity to get lost in.

 ## Informatics is an Art

 In popular culture, coding is often portrayed as something conspicuously 'nerdy' and alienating.
 A usually white 'creepy' man writes his code by typing seamlessly and rapidly into a black terminal.
 He never stops, he never interacts with other beings, and he never leaves his desk.
 Of course, everything works perfectly on the first try, and no one else seems to have any clue what's going on.
-Intellectually, the programmer stands above everyone else; he is a genius, mad scientist, or introverted weirdo - only so important to do the necessary work and enable the 'real' hero.
+Intellectually, the programmer stands above everyone else; he is a genius, a mad scientist, or introverted weirdo - only so important to do the necessary work and enable the 'real' hero.
 This toxic depiction of software developers (and introverted people) is wrong, dated, and was never accurate in the first place.

 From the outside, coding looks like the most boring thing on Earth.